 ADULT BIBLE CLASSES AND RESOURCES

 This past year, two separate Sunday morning classes were offered.
-The Pastor’s Class met in the gymnasium, where the study of the Gospel of John was completed.
-Prayer was the Lifelight study which was completed.
-Peter is the video study now being used.
+The Pastor’s Class met in the gymnasium, where the study of Peter: From Fisherman to Fisher of Men was completed.
 The New Beginnings Bible Class used Lutheran Hour Ministries Video Bible studies, led by Don Frank.
-One of topics covered this year has been Martin Luther, another is the Large Catechism.
 They are meeting in Celebration Hall.
-Everyone joined in a Reformation Bible Study in October.
+In August, a new bible study began in the Sanctuary, with Rev. Jim Mayes instructing the class from the book of Genesis.
 Two Crossways!
-Bible studies have continued.
-This study of the books and themes of the Bible gets people to read all of the holy Scripture within two years.
+Bible studies have completed the study of the books and themes of the Bible.
 Classes were held Thursday mornings & Sunday evenings.
-These will continue through April of 2018.
+Lifelight studies on Sundays and Thursdays replaced the Crossways Series as participants explored the themes of Joshua.
 Breakfast Bible Class continued Tuesday mornings at Frank’s Plumbing and studies the appointed Scripture Readings for the next Sunday.
 Stephen Ministry continues at St. John.
-6 Stephen Ministers are actively serving among us.
-We seek to train Stephen Leaders to build this ministry and increase our service to those who are hurting.
+Six Stephen Ministers are actively serving among us.
+Kyle Murray has trained to be a leader as we seek to train Stephen Ministers to build this ministry and increase our service to those who are hurting.
 Large print hymnals have been given to the church, and are available for worship.
 Lutheran Hour sermons are sent to the church, and are in the bookcase in Memorial Hall.
 Please feel free to use these resources.
 There is a sharing library in the music/study room (the pastor’s old office).
 Members may browse the shelves and borrow books.
 The library works on the honor system, and new books are available.